Iceland car rental Show menu

 Approximate travel time: 5h 22min

-The literal translation for its name means the falls of the Gods and has drawn the comparison to a small Niagara Falls due to its horseshoe shape.
-According to Iceland folklore and sagas, the chieftain threw the idols of the Old Norse Gods into the falls, which symbolised the nation's conversion to Christianity.
-This settled a religious crisis in the region as there was unrest about which religion should be followed.
+The literal translation of its name means the falls of the Gods and has drawn the comparison to a small Niagara Falls due to its horseshoe shape.
+According to Icelandic folklore and sagas, the chieftain threw the idols of the Old Norse Gods into the falls, which symbolized the nation's conversion to Christianity.
+This settled a religious crisis in the region, as there was unrest about which religion should be followed.

 Godafoss waterfall in North Iceland